splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 Plot name
 -------------------------------------------------------------------

 By default, plots are assigned letters of the alphabet to distinguish them from one another.
 The plot name specifies the text displayed in list charts, detector signals, the :strong:`Data Table` tab, and so forth.
 By default, the name is the metric or event name plus any analytics applied.
-To change the plot name, click the name and enter the desired text.
+To change the plot name, select the name and enter the desired text.

 You can also use plot names to ensure that plots representing similar metrics and dimensions are displayed in different colors.
 For more information, see :ref:`color-metric`.